SteveJayB/SteveJayB/README.md

 Ask me about some of the best practices I use while collaborating on eCommerce projects.
 I will provide as much information as I am able to discuss.
 Otherwise, ask me about sports, especially football as I grew up playing for 14 years!
 I  enjoy heading up to the slopes during the Winter months.
 My favorite mountain is Crested Butte, but I am more of a regular at Copper Mountain and Winter Park.
 During the warmer months, I enjoy golfing.

-Thank you for reading and I look forward to potentially collaborating in the near future!
+Thank you for reading and I look forward to potentially collaborating in the future!